 The resulting path is as much as 50% shorter than the path to complete the same work with traditional warehouse location sequencing.

 The short simulation video below shows intelligent paths directed by Lucas DWO, including the comparison (in the bottom right) to the travel required to make the same picks in warehouse sequence.

-Interested in learning more about Dynamic Work Optimization and how it might reduce travel in your warehouse?
-Fill out the form below to request a demo of our DWO simulation and speak directly with someone on the Lucas team.
+Interested in seeing what kinds of improvements Dynamic Work Optimization could deliver in your warehouse?
+Fill out the form below to request a demo and speak directly with someone on the Lucas team.